M66B/FairEmail/docs/FAQ-it-rIT.md

 Requested features should:

-* essere utili alla maggior parte delle persone
+* be useful to most people
-* non complicare l'utilizzo di FairEmail
+* not complicate the usage of FairEmail
-* inserirsi nella filosofia di FairEmail (rispettoso della privacy, con un occhio alla sicurezza)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* essere conformi agli standard comuni (IMAP, SMTP, ecc.)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.